tryroadmap/sow-sql/sow/PROMPT-7191.md

 ### Query Request Scope of Work (SOW)
 ## From:
-Two tables containing data on customers and their spending on products in different categories.
+Two tables containing data on Social Media app users, including their age and time spent sending and recieving messages on the platform.

 ## Query Request Description:
-update the payment status of advertisers based on the information in the daily_pay table.
-The output should include the user ID and their current payment status, sorted by the user id.
+obtain a breakdown of the time spent sending vs. opening messages as a percentage of total time spent on the platform grouped by age group.
+Round the percentage to 2 decimal places in the output.
 ## Expected (columns in order):
-user ID and their current payment status, sorted by the user id.
+age_bucket,	send_perc,	open_perc ID

+## Notes
+Calculate the following percentages:
+- time spent sending / (Time spent sending + Time spent opening)
+- Time spent opening / (Time spent sending + Time spent opening) To avoid integer division in percentages, multiply by 100.0 and not 100.

 ## Tables